micheal0034/micheal0034/README.md

 # Hi, I'm [Michael!](https://www.linkedin.com/in/mikethescientist/)
 # 💫About Me :
 🔭  I’m currently working as a Data Scientist with [Artificial Neurons AI](https://artificialneurons.ai/).\
+I am looking to explore the world of freelancing.\
  🌱 I’m currently learning more about AI and Advanced Analytics.\
  🤔 I’m looking forward to exploring New Technologies.\
  💬 Ask me about any tech-related stuff.\